This post discusses the important theories of the CAP theorem and PACELC theorem in distributed systems.

 |---|---|---|

-CAP theorem has a significant gap: it does not address the trade-offs when there are no partitions.
+The CAP theorem has an important gap: it does not address the trade-offs when no partition occurs.

-PACELC theorem complements CAP theorem by introducing the idea that when a partition (P) occurs, the system must trade off between availability (A) and consistency (C).
-When there is no partition (E), the system faces a trade-off between latency (L) and consistency (C).
+The PACELC theorem was introduced to complement this issue.
+According to the PACELC theorem, when a partition (P) occurs, the system must trade off between availability (A) and consistency (C).
+When there is no partition (E), the system must trade off between latency (L) and consistency (C).

-In other words, distributed systems encounter two distinct trade-offs:
+In other words, distributed systems face different trade-offs in the following two situations:

-- During Partition: Choose between A or C (same as CAP theorem)
+- During Partition: Choose A or C (same as CAP theorem)

-- Without Partition: Choose between L or C
+- When No Partition: Need to choose L or C

-This highlights that even in normal conditions without partitions, maintaining strong consistency incurs latency due to communication, while prioritizing low latency requires relaxing consistency.
+This indicates that even during normal times when no partition occurs, maintaining strong consistency incurs latency due to communication, and if low latency is prioritized, consistency must be relaxed.

 - P: When a partition occurs